 What is Hirsutism?

-Most post people are in search of Hirsutism meaning, hirsutism is a condition in which women have thick dark hair on their face and body parts.
+Most people are in search of Hirsutism meaning, Hirsutism is a condition characterized by excessive hair growth in a male pattern (such as facial hair).
 The condition might be caused by an increase in androgen levels due to PCOS or PCOD.

 The hair can appear on the following body parts: